 No one needs gear to be a pet or animal - it's a headspace, a lifestyle, a mindset.
 All you really need to embrace your animal self is you!
 And of course, a safe place to engage in your favorite animal activities.

-Below, you will find some websites that offer different options for gear.
+Below, you will find some makers that offer different options for higher-quality gear.
 We are always adding to this list as we hear of new vendors!

 Want to know our favorite venues and businesses?
 See our Friends & Favorites Page!